Copyskillman/portfolio/README.md

 ## 👋 Hello!
 I'm Napat Rakchua

-A recent Computer Science graduate with a passion for continuous learning.
+A recent Computer Science graduate with a passion for continuous learning, who is always curious about new development tools and enjoys experimenting with them.
+Adept at understanding and applying modern development principles to improve efficiency.

 ## 🌐 Live Portfolio

 **Visit my portfolio website:** [https://napat-port.web.app/](https://napat-port.web.app/)

-Experience my work and projects in an interactive, responsive web application built with Next.js .
+Experience my work and projects in an interactive, responsive web application built with Next.js and deployed using Firebase Hosting with GitHub Actions CI/CD.

 ## 🚀 Featured Projects